PHC seeks reply from KP govt over MTI Act 2018

 The counsel argued that the bill was never referred to or examined by any of the select committees despite the demand of the opposition.
 The bill was never read clause by clause and no debate was allowed on the bill in the assembly.

-The court was informed that the legislature was hoodwinked by the government of the day and despite a fierce opposition and boycott of the opposition benches, the MTI Act 2015 was amended by virtue of Khyber Pakhtunkhwa Medical Teaching Institutions (Reforms) Amendment Act, 2018 (hereinafter to be referred as “MTI Amendment Act 2018” for facility of reference.
+The court was informed that the legislature was hoodwinked by the government of the day and despite a fierce opposition and boycott of the opposition benches, the Medical Teaching Institute Act 2015 was amended by virtue of Khyber Pakhtunkhwa Medical Teaching Institutions (Reforms) Amendment Act, 2018 (hereinafter to be referred as “MTI Amendment Act 2018” for facility of reference.

 The petitioner stated that the “MTI Amendment Act 2018” is equipped with unbridled and unstructured anti-employee domineering and heavy-handed powers to do whatever they want with petitioner and others with no regard to norms of equity, law and justice clearly in the realm of highhandedness and monarchic persecution.